 How do I become a fellow of CIBN?

-A detailed report on How do I become a fellow of CIBN?
+A detailed report on How to become a fellow of CIBN

 The Chartered Institute of Bankers of Nigeria (CIBN) is the professional body for bankers in Nigeria.
 Becoming a Fellow of the CIBN is a prestigious achievement that recognizes a banker’s outstanding contribution to the banking profession.
 To become a Fellow of the CIBN, you must meet specific requirements and follow a particular process.
 In this report, we will provide a detailed guide on how to become a Fellow of the CIBN.